 ~Synth chord sequence triggered by I Wish from the MIDI track

-By automating the pitch and format as well as other parameters from the IWish we can get some really crazy sound manipulation, but getting deeper into its full potential will require another tutorial which will follow soon.
+By automating the pitch and format as well as other parameters from the IWish we can get some crazy sound manipulation, but getting deeper into its full potential will require another tutorial which will follow soon.

 Download project here.